Tourism in Bangladesh: Tajhat Palace

-Kangchenjunga viewd from Tetulia, Panchagarh District, along with Tea Gardens.
+Kangchenjunga viewed from Tetulia, Panchagarh District, along with Tea Gardens.

 Tajhat Palace is a magnificent European-style palace located at Tajhat, Vicinity of Rangpur.
 It is located about three kilometers south east of the city center.
 Built in the early 20th century, it now symbolizes the history and culture of northern Bangladesh.
 At present the Palace is used as Rangpur Divisional Museum.

 Kantajew Temple

 Kantajew Temple at Kantanagar, is a late-medieval Hindu temple in Dinajpur, Bangladesh.
 Built by Maharaja Pran Nath, its construction started in 1704 CE and ended in the reign of his son Raja Ramnath 1722 CE.
 It is an example of Terracotta architecture and once had nine spires, but all were destroyed during the 1897 Assam earthquake.

 Autumn tourism in Panchagarh

 The Panchagarh District, the northernmost District in Bangladesh, is famous for its tea plantations of the plainland.
 In addition with that, in the Autumn, the skyline of this region includes Kangchenjunga, the world's third highest mountain peak for a short span of time before Winter.
 Therefore, Domestic tourist gathers from different parts of the country in autumn season (October- November) to see the views of the Himalayas and tea gardens.